sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/how_src_executes_a_batch_spec.md

       --output ~/tmp/my-repo.zip
     ```
 2. Unzip archive into the workspace.
 Where the workspace lives depends on the workspace mode, which can be controlled by the `-workspace` flag.
 The two modes are:
-  * _Bind_ mount mode (the default everywhere except Intel macOS), this will be somewhere on the filesystem, e.g. `~/.cache/sourcegraph/campaigns` (see `src campaign preview -h` for the default value of cache directory, overwrite with `-cache`)
+  * _Bind_ mount mode (the default everywhere except Intel macOS), this will be somewhere on the filesystem, e.g. `~/.cache/sourcegraph/batch-changes` (see `src batch preview -h` for the default value of cache directory, overwrite with `-cache`)
   * _Volume_ mount mode (the default on Intel macOS): a Docker volume will be created using `docker volume create` and attached to all running containers, then removed before `src` exits
 3. `cd` into the workspace, which now contains the unzipped archive
 4. In the workspace, create a git repository: